blakewenzel/gpt-summarizer/README.md

 # GPT Summarizer

+A Python script that utilizes OpenAI's GPT-3.5-turbo model to process and summarize text files.

+## Features
+* Paraprhases input text into bullet point statements.
+* Sorts notes by specified topics or auto-generate topics.
+* Summarizes text files into key takeaways and action items.
+* Replaces jargon using a custom list.
+Useful for replacing incorrectly transcribed words or names.
-A Python script to summarize the content of a VTT (Web Video Text Tracks) file using OpenAI's GPT-3 language model.
+* Supports VTT (Web Video Text Tracks) files.
+* Optimizes input text to remove blank lines, whitespace, VTT tags, and timestamps before feeding into OpenAI to reduce costs.
+* Supports long form text, such as from meeting transcripts.
+Will automatically separate input text into sections to be processed OpenAI in batches.

 ## Requirements